Scotrail Highland Explorer crosses the head of Loch Awe on the Glasgow-Oban line near Dalmally © Scotrail

 Many of us are looking for simple things we can do to make travelling more sustainable, and exploring Scotland by public transport is an easy way to get started.
-Scotland’s public transport network is both reliable and cost-effective, and a great way to soak up the scenery and get a feel for the country.
+Scotland’s public transport network is extensive and a great way to get a feel for the country.

 Mode of transport: Train